-The Hendricks County Arts Council and Visit Hendricks County proudly announce the launch of the Hues of Hendricks County Public Art Initiative.
+The Hendricks County Arts Collective and Visit Hendricks County proudly announce the launch of the Hues of Hendricks County Public Art Initiative.
 This ambitious project will bring five vibrant public art installations to communities across the county, enhancing cultural pride, fostering community engagement, and revitalizing public spaces.

 The Hues of Hendricks County Public Art Initiative represents a collective effort to celebrate the rich culture and diversity of our communities.
 By transforming public spaces through art, this placemaking initiative aims to create a more appealing destination that inspires community pride and enhances quality of place.